 This article shows you how SSProtect uses built-in capabilities for :Respond Integrity Remediation that repairs corrupted data content.

 Ransomware since around 2013 has become an increasingly widespread problem that isn't going to disappear anytime soon.
-There are countless products designed to address the problem, and SSProtect delivers a simple yet highly-reliable method for remediating its' effects - along with other forms of sabotage/ corruption.
+There are countless products designed to address the problem, and SSProtect delivers a simple yet highly-reliable method for remediating its' effects on sensitive data, which addresses other forms of sabotage/ corruption.

 The Short Version